 Please note that if you use a link to a non-ESA web page, a different privacy and security statement will apply.

 Storage and sharing of personal data

-All personal data collected through the DT Hub is stored in Australia and is not disclosed, accessed or transferred to overseas recipients except for personal data collected to provide you with access to webinars.
+All personal data collected through the DT Hub is stored in Australia and is not disclosed, accessed or transferred to overseas recipients.

 ESA engages two external providers to provide services to the DT Hub as follows:

 Where your personal data is transferred abroad, it may be transferred to countries which do not provide the same level of protection as the laws of your home country (for example, the laws of Australia).
 ESA will remain responsible for the safe keeping of your personal data and will ensure that any such international transfers are made subject to appropriate or suitable safeguards as required by relevant laws.
 You may contact ESA anytime using the contact details below if you would like further information on such safeguards.